Knickerbocker glory

 A knickerbocker glory is a layered ice cream sundae that is served in a large tall conical glass, and to be eaten with a distinctive long spoon, particularly in Great Britain and Ireland.

 The knickerbocker glory, first described in the 1920s, may contain ice cream, cream, fruit, and meringue.
-Layers of these different sweet tastes are alternated in a tall glass and topped with different kinds of syrup, nuts, whipped cream and often a cherry.
+Layers of these different sweet tastes are alternated in a tall glass and topped with different kinds of syrup, chocolate, nuts, whipped cream and often a cherry.
 The existence of these layers, which create red and white stripes, distinguishes the dish from a tall sundae and lends the knickerbocker glory its name.
-In the United States this dish is more commonly known as a parfait, though knickerbocker glory is occasionally used.

 History and etymology

-An early form of the knickerbocker glory is believed to have originated in New York in the early 1900s.
-The name knickerbocker (as it pertains to the dish) is thought to be named after The Knickerbocker Hotel in Manhattan, New York.
-During the early 1900s the hotel was pink-and-cream colored and well known to the denizens of New York.
+An early form of the knickerbocker glory is believed to have originated in New York City in the early 1900s.
+The name knickerbocker (as it pertains to the dish) is thought to be named after the Knickerbocker Hotel in Manhattan.
+During the early 1900s, the hotel was pink-and-cream-colored, and well-known to the denizens of New York.
 After it closed in 1920, a tall pink-and-cream colored dish was created in honor of the hotel and the word glory was appended to the name of the dish.
-At some point in the 1920s the dish was introduced into the United Kingdom, where it attained great acclaim.
+At some point in the 1920s, the dish was introduced into the United Kingdom, where it attained wide popularity.